-Apparently, despite most businesses believing they are sufficiently prepared for winter and have stringent business continuity plans, nearly 60% of companies allegedly report their business suffers.
-It was estimated that the 2013 winter’s snowfall cost small businesses in the UK around £230 million every day at one point!
+Despite most businesses believing they are sufficiently prepared for winter and have stringent business continuity plans in place, nearly 60% of companies report some form of business disruption.

-This isn’t that surprising though.
-Smaller businesses will struggle, especially if employees can’t get into work and have no system for remote working, or if old systems fail under bad or severe weather conditions.
-Here are a few things we would suggest considering as part of your Winter Business Continuity Plan…
+Typically, smaller businesses will struggle, especially if employees can’t get into work and have no system for remote working, or if old systems fail under bad or severe weather conditions.
+Here are a few things you should consider as part of your Winter Business Continuity Plan…

 Think about whether your premises are easy to get to.
 Can your staff or suppliers get there easily if it snows?
 Are you at risk if it floods?
 Do you have alternative premises you could use?
 Are the roads/public transport usually at risk where you are?
-Home working – is this an option?
+Is it time to enable remote and home working?

 What business services do you need?

-What is crucial for your business to run?
+What are your business critical processes?
 Are telephones a must?
 Internet?
 Power?
 How old is your hardware?
 Is any data at risk of being lost as a result of power outages etc. Should you look at improving your systems or cloud technologies to safeguard against weather impact?